-- Tell me more about how you picture our adoption to look as the child grows up?
+- Tell me more about how you picture our relationship going forward as your child ages?
 What kind of contact would you like?

-- If this is a trans racial or multicultural adoption, do you have any suggestions as to what we can do to keep the child in touch with his/her race/culture?
+- If this is a trans-racial or multi-cultural adoption, do you have any suggestions as to what we can do to keep the child in touch with his or her race/culture?

 - Would you like to exchange phone numbers or email addresses?

 - Would you like to meet again?
 If so, what would be the best way to set that up?

 - We want you to know more about our family, so we brought some current photos.